Loft Writing Groups

 Visit our community posting page for more writing group opportunities.

-Do you have 50 + years of living experience and want to take the step toward putting your creative stories or life experiences on paper?
-This writing group is for beginners and non-published writers of the fiction and creative nonfiction genre.
-Members must commit to submit writings on an assigned schedule with the intent to review one or two member's writings per month.
-There will also be one short writing exercise per month for those members who do not have a writing project and want to begin the practice of producing a piece on a monthly basis.
-Member must be willing to share writings in a group setting, review a member's writings before the group and come prepared to give feedback.
+THIS GROUP IS NOT CURRENTLY MEETING.
+Do you have 50 + years of living experience and want to take the step toward putting your creative stories or life experiences on paper with the intent of publishing?
+This writing group is for beginners and published or non-published writers of the fiction and creative nonfiction genre.
+Members must commit to submit writings every other month and review three to four member's writings each month.
+Members must be willing to share writings in a group setting, review a member's writings before the group and come prepared to give feedback.
 Group discussions will include peer critiques and general theme topics such as character development, plot and topics identified by the group.
+Members must be able to consistently attend the monthly meeting

 This group will provide the opportunity to share writings and receive feedback from members who have lived in the same time but have had different experiences throughout the last 50 + years.